Thank you for reading our post, please rate this article at the end.

 8. Bug Shield

 If you’re bothered by bugs, consider a bug shield to keep them off.
-Mosquito netting is a great solution to keep the bugs out, while a good bug jacket is worth its weight in gold.
+Mosquito netting is a great solution for keeping bugs out, while a good bug jacket is worth its weight in gold.

 9. Eat Garlic